DjangoGirls/tutorial/en/intro_to_command_line/README.md

 <!--sec data-title="Prompt: Windows" data-id="windows_prompt2" data-collapse=true ces-->

-On Windows, it's a `>` sign, like this:
+On Windows, you probably see a `>`, like this:

 {% filename %}command-line{% endfilename %}
 ```
 >
 ```

+Take a look at the Linux section just above now -- you'll see something more like that when you get to PythonAnywhere later in the tutorial.

 <!--endsec-->

-Each command will be prepended by this sign and one space, but you don't have to type it.
+Each command will be prepended by a `$` or `>` and one space, but you should not type it.
 Your computer will do it for you. :)

 > Just a small note: in your case there may be something like `C:\Users\ola>` or `Olas-MacBook-Air:~ ola$` before the prompt sign, and this is 100% OK.

 The part up to and including the `$` or the `>` is called the *command line prompt*, or *prompt* for short.
 It prompts you to input something there.

 In the tutorial, when we want you to type in a command, we will include the `$` or `>`, and occasionally more to the left.
-You can ignore the left part and just type in the command which starts after the prompt.
+Ignore the left part and only type in the command, which starts after the prompt.

 ## Your first command (YAY!)

-Let's start with something simple.
-Type this command:
+Let's start by typing this command:

 <!--sec data-title="Your first command: OS X and Linux" data-id="OSX_Linux_whoami" data-collapse=true ces-->